xfurna/CoVup/README.md

 "state" : "xxx"
 ```

-If you happend to share your details privately due to privacy concerns, I assure you that syour informations would not be made public in any way.
+If you have privacy concerns, you can share your details with me on [telegram](https://t.me/evi1haxor), privately.

+**Note:** You can make muliple subscriptions too.

 ## Contributions